clemsonciti/palmetto-documentation/pages/documentation/owners.md

 ## Contact information

-Individuals interested in purchase of Palmetto hardware may contact Dustin Atkins at <datkins@clemson.edu>.
+Individuals interested in purchase of Palmetto hardware may contact Dustin Atkins at <datkin2@clemson.edu>.